hlotvonen/glyph-drawing-club/README.md

 ### To-do

+- [ ] Color tool
-- [ ] Make a longer tutorial
+- [ ] Make a video tutorial
 - [x] Add masking (like Taiwanese ANSI)
+- [ ] Add faster working mode for working with Taiwanese ANSI
 - [ ] UI improvements
-- [ ] Fix performance issues when the canvas is large.
+- [x] Fix performance issues when the canvas is large.
 - [x] For some reason, photoshop gives an error when opening the exported `.jpg` file.
 Workaround is to open the image in any other software (like Preview on Mac), export it again, and it should open normally now.
 - [ ] Glyph offset x & y needs a rework
 - [x] "Reset to default" button offset y is sometimes incorrect